-Essentially, anything outside of the parameters that you set for your specific internal control environment can be set as anomaly alert triggers and indicators that you should leap to action to prevent customer information compromise and other data loss.
+Essentially, anything outside of the parameters set for your specific internal control environment can be programmed to trigger an anomaly alert.

-Detailed audit records give you a historical reference to the root cause of any attack that your service organization has experienced.
-With such a record, you can refer back to aid in response to potential future attacks.
-These records provide deep and contextual insights to assist in your current and future remediation efforts.
+Detailed audit records give you a historical reference to the causes and corrective actions related to attacks that your service organization has experienced.
+They can provide a reference point for developing responses to current and future threats.
+These records provide deep, contextual insights to assist eventual remediation efforts.

-Following are a few key insights that an audit trail can provide:
+Following are two key insights that an audit trail can provide:

-With the detailed audit trail information readily at hand, you can perform actionable forensics exercises like the following:
+With the detailed audit trail information readily at hand, you can perform actionable forensics exercises, such as determining:

-- What the next move may be for response and remediation
+- What the next move should be for response and remediation.

-Does Your Service Organization Need Help Determining Your Areas of Security Practice?
+Does Your Service Organization Need Help Defining Security Practices?

-If you are looking for ways to achieve efficient, on-time and on-budget SOC 2 compliance, and you feel you need more help than the ideas we have listed, let us know.
-Our I.S.
-Partners LLC. team knows SOC 2 compliance, and we would love to help you iron out the details for your service organization.
+If you are looking for ways to achieve efficient, on-time, and on-budget SOC 2 compliance, talk with I.S.
+Partners, LLC.
+We are the industry leaders in SOC 2 services and we are ready to help your service organization.